Learn how to paint wooden Easter eggs with this easy technique.

 - Liquid watercolor paints

-2. Paint over the oil pastel drawings with the liquid watercolors for a watercolor resist effect.
+To achieve a watercolor resist effect, paint over the oil pastel drawings with the liquid watercolors.
 Let dry.

 Admire your new colorful Easter eggs!

 Or give as a gift with a styrofoam printed Easter card as my kids did.

 We sent our painted wooden eggs off as gifts to cousins and grandparents with the above-mentioned cards.

 How about you?
 Would you like to paint wooden eggs with your family?

 Note :: You can also use this technique to paint other wooden items, such as wood building blocks or any of the items you can find in the unpainted wood section of the craft store.